Living Well with Chronic Pain Programme

-In the first phase of the project (2018–2020), we took referrals from the Pain Management team at Gloucestershire Royal Hospital.
+We’re now in the second phase of the project and taking referrals from primary and secondary care, including GP surgeries, Social Prescribers and the Pain Management team at Gloucestershire Royal Hospital.

 - 67% of participants showed a meaningful improvement in general wellbeing (using WEMWBS scores)

-- Just under 70% of participants showed an increase in pain management confidence
+- Just under 70% evidenced an increase in pain management confidence

 - Just under 45% reported a decrease in GP visits